Song Yo-chan: Final years and death

 After winning the trial, he then served as the President of Incheon's Dongkuk Steel Mill.
 In 1966, he also participated in an interview with people filming a documentary called "The State of the Facts", which described the lives of past opposition politicians.

 In 1980, he was appointed as a member of the National Advisory Committee.

-After living in Sindang-dong, Seoul, he moved to Gyeonggi-do.
+After living in Sindang-dong, Seoul, he moved to Gyeonggi Province.
 After serving as the President of Dongkuk Steel Mill, his kidney disease worsened.
 On August 20, 1980, he moved to the United States and was admitted to Loyola University Hospital in Chicago, but fell into a coma within three days.

 He died of kidney disease on October 18, 1980, in the Loyola University Hospital of Chicago.
 He was 62 at the time of his death.

-On October 25, 1980, after a funeral ceremony as an army commander in the army headquarters auditorium, he was buried under the graveyard of his father Song Yeong-dal, who lived in Cheongyang-gun, Chungcheongnam-do.
+On October 25, 1980, after a funeral ceremony as an army commander in the army headquarters auditorium, he was buried under the graveyard of his father Song Yeong-dal, who lived in Cheongyang County, South Chungcheong Province.